Srinivasa314/neptune-lang/README.md

 The C++ compiler can be set using the CXX environment variable.
 Clang is recommended for best performance.

 ### Todo
-* Standard library for the CLI
+* CLI - Standard library, external modules
 * Preemptiveness?
 * Buffer type